Card terms and conditions

 - I am responsible for notifying a campus ID Center immediately if a card is lost or stolen.
 Also, if a lost or stolen card is linked to my bank account, I am responsible for notifying the bank.

-- I am responsible for paying any replacement fee when an ID card is lost, stolen, confiscated, or intentionally damaged, or when any information is changed at my request.
+- I am responsible for paying any replacement fee when an ID card is lost, stolen, confiscated, or intentionally damaged.

 Phone number disclaimer